replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Support

-Support teams can used Replicated features to more quickly diagnose and resolve application issues.
+Support teams can use Replicated features to more quickly diagnose and resolve application issues.
 For example:

 - Provision customer-representative environments with the compatibility matrix to recreate and diagnose issues.
 See [About the Compatiblity Matrix](/vendor/testing-about).
-- Understand the state of an instance, including application health, current running versions, and infrastructure and cluster details.
+- Understand the state of an instance with access to telemetry, including application health, current running versions, and infrastructure and cluster details.
 See [Customer Reporting](/vendor/customer-reporting).

-Additionally, Replicated maintains the Troubleshoot open source project, which provides the following features to help both reduce and resolve support issues:
+Additionally, Replicated maintains the Troubleshoot open source project, which provides the following features for reducing and resolving support issues:

 - _Preflight checks_ run before installation to verify that the customer environment meets application requirements.
 - _Support bundles_ collect and analyze redacted data from customer environments to diagnose application issues faster.